Fence Installation Cost

 If you take this path, ensure that the rest of the panels are checked for rot.
 Also, make sure to treat the fence with a protective layer of sealant or fencing paint.

-Garden Fence Removal Price
+Garden Fence Removal Cost

 You will need to remove a fence if it's damaged beyond repair.

 If it's a wooden fence, then this is likely because it's rotten.
-You might also need to remove your old fence if you wish to change it to a different style.
+You might also need to remove your old fence panels if you wish to change it to a different style.

 Removing the wooden fencing just requires a hammer and brute strength, but a crowbar can also be helpful.